Finkregh/action-hugo-build-rsync/README.md

 [📖 Full Documentation](actions/prettier-markdown/README.md)

-### Cocogitto PR Changelog (`actions/cog-pr-changelog`)
+### Show Cocogitto generated changelog in PR comment (`actions/cog-pr-changelog`)

-Generates a changelog using cocogitto and posts it as a comment to Pull Requests, with automatic comment updating.
+Generates a changelog using cocogitto and posts it as a comment to Pull Requests.

 - Changelog generation from conventional commits using cocogitto
 - Automatic PR comment posting and updating
 - Customizable comment header and footer
 - Configurable changelog generation options
-- Works with Forgejo and GitHub
 - Prevents duplicate comments by updating existing ones

 [📖 Full Documentation](actions/cog-pr-changelog/README.md)